digital-science/dimcli/docs/_sources/index.rst.txt

 Welcome to DimCli's documentation!
 ==================================

-Dimcli is a Python client for accessing the `Dimensions Analytics API <https://www.dimensions.ai>`_.
+Dimcli is a Python client for accessing the Dimensions Analytics API.

+Dimcli lives on `Github <https://github.com/digital-science/dimcli/>`_.
+Suggestions, pull requests and improvements welcome!

 .. code::